-We have audited the financial statements of The Women's Law Center of Maryland, Inc. as of and for the years ended June 30, 2016 and 2015, and our report thereon dated January 23, 2017, which expressed an unmodified opinion on those financial statements, appears on page 1.
-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+We have audited the financial statements of The Women's Law Center of Maryland, Inc. as of and for the years ended June 30, 2017 and 2016, and our report thereon dated January 9, 2018, which contained an unmodified opinion on those financial statements, appears on page 1.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.

 The Schedules of Grant Revenue and Expenses Relating to Maryland Legal Services Corporation Grant on page 16 are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

-UHY LLP Columbia, Maryland January 23, 2017
+Columbia, Maryland January 9, 2018